-Every day, we are asked “what can I do to help?”
-Every contribution—whether it’s hosting a community event, standing up for someone, or giving a donation to an organization that addresses bullying—makes a difference and changes lives.
+Almost every day, we are asked “what can I do to help?”
+Every contribution—whether it’s taking part in a community event, looking out for someone being bullied, or raising awareness through conversation—makes a difference and changes lives.
 In addition to individuals around the world sharing information about PACER resources, we receive heartfelt contributions of as little as five dollars from California to Maine, from Argentina to Norway and all around the globe, from donors ages 5 to 90.
 As damaging as bullying is, there is hope, because bullying is an issue that can be prevented.
-When students, parents, educators, and others unite it means one less student being bullied, one more person speaking out, or another young person knowing that they are not alone.
+When teens unite it means one less student being bullied, one more person speaking out, or another young person knowing that they are not alone.

-Share the free, colorful, and informative 8 ½ x 11 (2-sided) flyer that outlines the creative resources, outreach activities, and opportunities available from PACER’s National Bullying Prevention Center.
+This free, colorful, and informative 8 ½ x 11 (2-sided) flyer outlines the creative resources, outreach activities, and opportunities available from PACER’s National Bullying Prevention Center, which is the organization which created and manages the Teens Against Bullying website.
 Distribute at your local event, activity, or fundraiser.

 Tell your school about the free bookmarks